I am thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!

 Before I created Revival Ink, I was a struggling to put myself through college for graphic design.
 I had just moved to Seattle from a small town, and didn’t know anyone.
 I was working 2 part time jobs in addition to classes, and wondering how I would have time to meet people.

-Then one day, I discovered screen printing.
+Then one day, I discovered screen printing through an after school club.
 I was in love with the process.
 I had found a direct way to get my art out there, in front of others.
 I started wearing my shirts to school.
-People noticed them, and they became a conversation starter.
+People noticed them, and it became a conversation starter.
 I started making friends.

 I was overjoyed.